-Higher Logic websites run on the Bootstrap framework and support a responsive user experience.
-While the base Bootstrap theme is applied to all Higher Logic sites via CSS style sheets and a universal template, it can be edited/overwritten by applying Themes with the Theme Editor.
+Higher Logic Community sites run on the Bootstrap framework and support a "responsive" user experience.
+While the base Bootstrap theme is applied to all Community sites via CSS style sheets and a universal template, it can be edited/overwritten by applying Themes with the Theme Editor.

 - Click Admin in the Webmaster Links menu.

 - Click themes.

 The Theme Editor page lists your available Themes.

 NOTE: Themes apply only to colors and CSS.
 A site's images, navigation, and other layout features are managed by the CMS and Page Designer, not by a Theme.

 - Click Create New Theme, and in the pop-up, give it a name and click Create Theme.
 You'll then be taken to the main Theme Editor.
 Refer to Creating/editing a Theme below for more information.